Full Send: How to Experience Yellowstone White Water Rafting

 One thing to keep in mind is that the date of your trip dictates the type of rafting you experience.

 The river is higher (and therefore, faster) earlier in the season, typically May and June.
 Later in the summer, much of the snowmelt is gone and water levels have come down, resulting in slower, gentler flows.

 How Long Does Yellowstone White Water Rafting Take?

 Depending on the specific trip you choose, you’ll be on the river from anywhere from 2-5 hours.
-Most 8-hour trips spend 2-2.5 hours on the water, while 18-mile trips require 5-6 hours.
+Most 8-mile trips spend 2-2.5 hours on the water, while 18-mile trips require 5-6 hours.

 How Difficult is White Water Rafting Near Yellowstone?

-This stretch of the river has gentle Class II and Class III rapids, making it a perfect introductory white water rafting trip for every member of the family.
+This stretch of the river has gentle Class II and Class III rapids, making it a perfect introductory white water rafting trip for anyone.
 Most river outfitters require children to be at least six years old.

 Yellowstone White Water Rafting Outfitters